R 7.1 (Kosovo)

 The R 7.1 Motorway (Autostrada R 7.1; Serbian: Autoput R 7.1) is a motorway in the Republic of Kosovo, running 47.1 km in the districts of Gjilan and Pristina.

-It is projected to cost around €260 million ended up being twice less,the motorway links the capital Pristina with the Serbian border at Dheu i Bardhë.
+It is projected to cost around €260 million ended up being twice less, the motorway links the capital Pristina with the Serbian border at Dheu i Bardhë.
 The motorway is also known under the name Autostrada Prishtinë–Gjilan.
-Construction begun in April 2018, with the first segment of 22.3 km set to open at the end of the second Kurti Government.
+Construction begun in April 2018, with the first segment of 22.3 km set to open at the end of 2023.